Đetinja: Užice Fortress

 In Užice, Đetinja runs near the remnants of an early mediaeval fortress of Užički Grad located on a steep hill surrounded by deep river canyon-like gorge.
 The fort originates from the 14th century.
 The ruins were partially revitalized in the mid-1980s and the next reconstruction, basically a continuation of the 1980s works, ensued in August 2017.
 For now, the reconstruction of the upper town, middle town and water tower is planned.
 Part will be conserved and part will be repaired.
 A possible modernization of the feature, which would include the bridge which would connect the fortress with the Zlatibor road, cable car, museum, hotel, etc., was also considered by the city administration.

 When Ottoman traveler Evliya Çelebi visited the area in 1664, he described the fortress "being on the high cliff, like the town of Tokat", adding that "you can't approach it with a military charge as it is under the peak of the abysmal hill on one side, while on the three sides it is surrounded by the river Đetinja, wavy and loud."
 He also noted that at the time there were over 100 watermills on the river, and six bridges in the Užice area, three wooden and three made of stone.

 In May 2019 it was confirmed that the pedestrian bridge across the Đetinja to the fortress will be built.
 The fortress itself will be reconstructed and partially rebuilt based on the detailed Austrian plans from 1737.
 The tower, citadel at the top and the casemate will be completely rebuilt.

 In 1628, the Kasapčić Bridge was built in to connect Užice's neighborhood of Megdan with the leather tanning facilities on the right side of the river.
 It was built by Mehmed-beg Kasapčić, hence the name.
 With five arches, the 54 m long and 4 m wide bridge made of dressed tufa, it resembled the famed Mehmed Paša Sokolović Bridge across the Drina, built half a century before.
 Poet Cari Çelebi wrote a poem dedicate to Mehmed-beg Kasapčić, and the rhymes were engraved on the table which was placed on the bridge.
 The bridge was mined and demolished by the retreating occupational German army in 1944.
 At 2017 and 2021 meetings of the Turkish diplomats in Serbia with the Užice administration, the reconstruction of the bridge was announced.
 City administration stated that the conceptual design for the bridge, little bit shorter than the demolished one, already exists.

 Dams

-There is also a small hydroelectrical power plant on the Đetinja in Užice, the oldest one in Serbia and Balkan, second oldest in Europe and third oldest in world after Niagara in United States, designed according to Nikola Tesla's principles, built in 1899 and still being in use, but the large hydroelectrical potential of the river is not being used enough.
+There is also a small hydroelectrical power plant on the Đetinja in Užice, the oldest one in Serbia and Balkan, second oldest in Europe and third oldest in world after Niagara in United States, built in 1899 and still being in use, but the large hydroelectrical potential of the river is not being used enough.